Scott-Bunting/DE4-Optimisation-SB-NW/Subsystem2-Rotors/README.md

 Rotors 1 is the single material optimisation.
 When prompted to select a material, enter 1 for Carbon-Fibre Reinforced Plastic.
+This script runs SQP as default.
+This can be edited in the code by changing the index of the algorithms list.

 Rotors 2 is the multi-material optimisation, using the mat_ces file and selecting the lightest material.
 When prompted to select an algorithm, enter 2 for SQP.